CarXTechnologies/dro-map-uploader/README.md

 For the track object that represents the surface, set the GameMarkerData type to **Road** and pick, in the dropdown, the material type used in the game when interacting with this surface.

 <img src="Image/4.png" alt="Road marker setup" style="width:500px;"/>

+The Road and SpawnPoint screenshots show an older marker menu.
+Use SpawnPoint, Road or Animation in the current version; Ambient is unsupported.

 > [!NOTE]
 > Any GameObject/Prefab with collision must also have a Collider component (Box / Sphere / Capsule / Mesh Collider).
 This is required for collision accuracy.